emmach4ng/beautiful-jekyll/_posts/2024-05-21-finalproject.md

 ## The Data and Analysis

 To observe potential trends in the amount of external investment in both Flushing and NYC as a whole, I utilized datasets from 2018, 2019, and 2020, which entailed financial information about NYC's various Business Improvement Districts (BIDs).
+BIDs are overseen by the NYC Department of Small Business Services, meant to catalyze small business formation and success.
+In the datasets I used for this project, the investment information was separated into distinct categories within the overall budget.

 To examine Flushing specifically, I extracted the data from its BID, named the "Downtown Flushing Transit Hub."

 Since each year (2018, 2019, 2020) was a separate CSV, I parsed through each year individually.
-For example, here's how I extracted the data for the year 2018:
+For example, here's how I extracted Flushing's data for the year 2018 out of the rest of the BIDs:

 ~~~

+flushing = {} # dictionary to store the data for each year in Flushing

 # business improvement district expenditures in 2018
 with open("finalproject/2018_BIDs.csv", "r") as f: